-We understand that the price for this cutting edge treatment may be considered expensive to some; however, take a moment to consider some options that may be available to help you reach your goal of getting stem cell therapy through the Lung Institute.
+We understand that the price for this cutting edge treatment may be considered expensive to some; however, take a moment to consider some options that may be available to help you reach your goal of getting cellular therapy through the Lung Institute.
 We commonly come across patients that have looked to other areas to raise money for this procedure.
 Listed below are some helpful ideas for alternative payment options that you might want to consider to help with the cost of our treatment:

 - Ask your church or other faith-based organization.
 These types of organizations are often willing to provide a loan, take a collection or perhaps even offer a grant for congregation members in need.

 - Ask your family and friends; then spread the word.
 Keep a list of donors, send thank-you cards or e-cards, and ask your local paper to print a small PR statement, or post it yourself on a free PR site.

 - Host a fundraiser.
 You could sell anything from baked goods to crafts that you or family members made yourselves.